martindrlik/play/README.md

 # play

-Play is a http server that allows you to create api by uploading go file.
-Go file is then built as a plugin and it is ready to be called on specified path.
+Play is a http server that enables creating API by uploading go file.
+Go file is then built as a plugin ready to handle requests on specified endpoint.
+And most importantly it's my playground :-)

 ## api